-The risk Our response Coing Concern (Group and Company ey audit matter) Disclosure quality We considered whether these risks coul plausibly affect the liquidity in the goin Refer to basis of preparation note 1.1 The financial statements explain how the Board has formed a judgement that it is appropriate to adopt the going concern basis of preparation for the Group and Company. concern period by assessing the Directors sensitivities over the level of availabl financial resources indicated by the Grou and Company's financial forecasts takin account of severe, but plausible, advers That judgement is based on an evaluation of the inherent risks to the Group and Company's business model and how those risks might affect the Group and Company's financial resources or ability to continue operations over a period of at least a year from the date of approval of the financial statements.
-The risks most likely to adversely affect the Group and Company's available financial effects that could arise from these risk individually and collectively.
-Our procedures also included: Key dependency assessment: W inspected a letter received by the Director indicating the related entity's intention to provide financial support, held discussion to assess its ability to provide this suppo over the period of the Group an resources over this period were: the ability to continue to generate positive cash flows; and Company's going concern assessment, an assessed the business reasons why the related entity may or may not choose to provide this support. • the ability of a related entity to provide funding to the Group and Company.
-Benchmarking assumptions: Critical assessing assumptions in the cash flow included in the approved budgets based c our knowledge of the Group and Compar and the sector in which it operates.
-There is also less predictable but realistic second order impact, such as the impact of Coronavirus, which could result in a rapid reduction of available financial resources.
-The risk for our audit was whether or not Historical comparisons: Assessing the reasonableness of the budgets the comparing to actual results and considering the historical accuracy of previous forecasts. those risks were such that they amounted to a material uncertainty that may have cast significant doubt about the ability to continue as a going concern.
-Had they been such, then that fact would have been required to have been disclosed.
-Sensitivity analysis: Considerir sensitivities over the level of availab financial resources indicated by the Grou and Company's financial forecasts takin into account plausible but not unrealist adverse effects that could arise from these risks individually and collectively.
-Evaluating Directors' intent: We evaluate the achievability of the actions the Directo consider they would take to improve the position should the risks materialise.
-Assessing transparency: Considering whether the going concern disclosure note 1.1 to the financial statements gives full and accurate description of the Directors' assessment of going concer- including the identified risks, dependencies and related sensitivities.
+The risk Our response

+Going Concern (Group and Company key audit matter)

+Refer to the Audit, Risk and Compliance Committee Report on page 14 and basis of preparation note 1.1

+Disclosure quality

+The financial statements explain how the Board has formed a judgement that it is appropriate to adopt the going concern basis of preparation for the Group and Company.

+That judgement is based on an evaluation of the inherent risks to the Group and Company's business model and how those risks might affect the Group and Company's financial resources or ability to continue operations over a period of at least a year from the date of approval of the financial statements.

+The risks most likely to adversely affect the Group and Company's available financial resources over this period were:

+- the ability to continue to generate positive cash flows; and - the ability of a related entity to provide funding to the Group and Company.

+The risk for our audit was whether or not those risks were such that they amounted to a material uncertainty that may have cast significant doubt about the ability to continue as a going concern.
+Had they been such, then that fact would have been required to be disclosed.

+We considered whether these risks could plausibly affect the liquidity in the going concern period by assessing the Directors' sensitivities over the level of available financial resources indicated by the Group and Company's financial forecasts taking account of severe, but plausible, adverse effects that could arise from these risks individually and collectively.

+Our procedures also included:

+Historical comparisons:

+We assessed the reasonableness of the budgets by comparing them to actual results and considering the historical accuracy of previous forecasts.

+Sensitivity analysis:

+We considered sensitivities over the level of available financial resources indicated by the Group and Company's financial forecasts and actual audited information at year-end considering plausible but not unrealistic adverse effects that could arise from these risks individually and collectively.

+Key dependency assessment:

+- We inspected a letter received by the Directors indicating the related entity's intention to provide financial support. - We held discussions and reviewed the financial position of the related entity to ensure they had adequate financial resources to provide this support over the period of the Group and Company's going concern assessment, and assessed the business reasons why the related entity may or may not choose to provide this support.

+Assessing adequacy of disclosures

+We considered whether the going concern disclosure in note 1.1 to the financial statements gives a full and accurate description of the Directors' assessment of going concern, including the identified risks, dependencies, and related sensitivities.